How events unfolded in Ballymurphy in August 1971 | ITV News

 August 11

-Former soldier John McKerr, 49, was shot later that morning on Westrock Drive close to Corpus Christi Church as he took a break from maintenance work.
+Later that morning, former soldier John McKerr, 49, was shot dead on Westrock Drive close to Corpus Christi Church as he took a break from maintenance work.